DavidFirth/alt3/docs/_posts/2018-03-06-epl-relegation-battle.md

 schedule-strength chart, just click on the club name in the [*alt-3* league table](/leagues/england-premier-league).

-When the end of the season gets very near, the schedule-strength imbalances all steadily vanish, of course: in the end, every team will have played all others twice, once at home and once away.
+As the end of the season gets very near, the schedule-strength imbalances will all steadily vanish, of course: in the end, every team will have played all others twice, once at home and once away.
 The _alt-3_ method will therefore agree perfectly with the official league table at the end of the season.
 Until then, though, the *alt-3* table continues to provide a more informative